opsdis/monitor-exporter/README.md

 - hostname - is the `host_name` in Monitor
 - service - is the `service_description` in Monitor

-Optionally, monitor-exporter can be configured to pass specific custom variables (configured on the Monitor host) to Prometheus.
+Optionally the monitor-exporter can be configured to pass specific custom variables (configured on the Monitor host) to Prometheus.

 > Labels created from custom variables are all transformed to lowercase.